ibm-developer-skills-network/jbbmo-Introduction-to-Git-and-GitHub/README.md

 Output
    simple interest = p*t*r
 ```
-Make changes in the branch and commit it.
+Make changes in the branch and commit it. fix bug

 _© 2022 XYZ, Inc._